Skip to content

 Things to do in Rotterdam

-Rotterdam is one of the most important Dutch cities in tourism.
-Millions of tourists visit it throughout the year to enjoy its atmosphere, history, and structure in a more than excellent style.
+Rotterdam is one of the most important Dutch cities in terms of tourism.
+Millions of tourists visit it annually to enjoy its atmosphere, history, and structure in a more than excellent style.

-The city is characterised by its maritime heritage, which is an essential thing in it, along with many of the most important tourist attractions in Rotterdam, which we will get to know about in the coming part.
+The city is characterised by its maritime heritage, which is essential to it.
+Many of the most important tourist attractions in Rotterdam are also included, which we will learn about in the coming part.

 Museum Boijmans Van Beuningen